Best Portable Tech for Digital Nomads in 2026: Top Picks

 What are the essential tech gadgets for digital nomads?

-How do I choose the best laptop for travel?
+How do I choose the right laptop for travel?

 Bottom Line